 This visa cost me £47 for a 2 day transit visa.

 Getting more complicated now, but still not to the level of China!
-There is a lot of talk online about the scary Russian visa application and how complicated it is with letters of invitation, visa registration and itinerary needed.
+There’s a lot of talk online about the scary Russian visa application and how complicated it is, with letters of invitation, visa registration and itinerary needed.
 In reality, the letter of invitation is very simple – it’s just an added cost on top of the visa.

 To get a Russian visa, you need a letter of invitation or ‘visa support document’ from an organisation that is registered to do so.
 Most hotels can do this for you, so you can contact your hotel once you’ve booked it and request they send it to you.